nhsengland/data-viz-community-of-practice/docs/dashboard_design/icons.md

 Icons as shown in the NHS England dashboard templates
 </div>

-!!! note "Download NHS England dashboard icons"
+!!! download "Download NHS England dashboard icons"

     Download the icons by <a href="../../files/NHS_England_dashboard_icons.zip">clicking here</a>

 **To download and use this icon set please follow the below instructions:**

-- Download the icons using the link below
+- Download the icons using the link above

 - Extract and copy to a folder named "NHS England dashboard icons" within the Shapes folder in "My Tableau Repository".
 This can be found by opening Tableau, selecting File and selecting 'Repository Location'